AnithaAeris/aeris-apisdk-py/README.md

 Run:
 ~~~
-'aeriscli' (Runs this way because aericli script gets installed in python/bin directory)
+'aeriscli' (Runs this way because aericli script gets installed in python/bin or python/scripts directory)
 'python -m aerisapisdk.cli' (Run via module command)
 ~~~

 ## Getting Started - Development

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to develop and test.

+What I'm using:

 ```
-Give examples
+git --version = 2.17.1
+python --version = 3.7.5
+pip --version = 19.3.1
+poetry --version = 1.0.0
 ```

 ### Installing